Theater & Performing Arts

 1602 W. University Avenue, Flint, MI 48504 • (810) 767-5437

-Explore with over 40 hands-on educational and fun exhibits.
-Where the power of play inspires lifelong learning!
+Come explore, where the power of play inspires lifelong learning through over 40 hands-on educational and fun exhibits.
+Exhibits change monthly.
 Recommended for ages 2 to 10.

 Flint Institute of Arts (FIA)